Grand Canyon Railway RV Park – I always like it when they make it super easy with large pull through spots for parking while you check in.

 Bearizona (5 miles) – As you drive through 160 acres, including miles of Ponderosa pine forest, view North American animals in natural habitats.

 Elephant Rocks Golf Course, an 18 hole golf course owned and operated by the City of Williams, is less than 4 miles away.

 Malia’s 2 Cents & Tips: The main attraction that brought me here was the train ride to the Grand Canyon.
 It was a fantastic trip and I had an absolute blast.
 This park was a perfect home base for that.
 I thought they lived up to the “resort” designation not only because of the facilities, but every person I met working here were super friendly and obviously interested in your having a great stay.
 The friendly greeting upon arrival and easy check-in always goes a long way with me, too.

 Tips: Since sudden strong winds are not unusual for Williams, don’t leave your awning extended when gone.

 If you’re going to use the laundry or restrooms/showers while here, be sure to check that your key card for access works.
 Mine didn’t at first and this wouldn’t be fun if you were in a hurry.
 You will also need this card to use the hotel facilities.

-Transparency: As stated openly on the Home page, I do barter whenever possible for review space on my website.
+Transparency: I do barter whenever possible for review space on my website.
 It’s one of the ways that help support my travel habit and keeps this site free to readers.
 But I always make it clear that my reviews are my honest opinion, can never be bought at any price and if I wasn’t satisfied, I would also state that (just like I do Pros and Cons on every campground I review, whether it’s bartered or not).

 Your Two Cents?
 The only way I know if the reviews and research I present are helpful to you is if I hear from you.
 I sure would appreciate your feedback in Comments below.